-1. To hasten understanding and support by families
+1. To promote understanding and support for families

 2. Educate the general community